Charles Bierer Wrightsman: Personal life

 Charles Bierer Wrightsman was born on June 13, 1895, in Pawnee, Oklahoma.
 He was the son of Charles John Wrightsman (1868–1959), an Oklahoma oilman and lawyer, and Edna (née Wrightsman) Wrightsman (1872–1950).
 He attended Phillips Exeter Academy, Stanford University, then transferred to Columbia University, joining the class of 1918.
 He became president of Standard Oil of Kansas.
-He married twice, first to Irene Dill Stafford (1896–1960), with whom he had two daughters, Irene Wrightsman and Charlene Stafford Wrightsman (1927–1963) the latter of whom, like her father, would also marry twice, first to actor Helmut Dantine and second to newspaper columnist Igor Cassini.
-His second wife was the above-noted Jayne Kirkman Larkin (1919–2019).
+He married twice, first to Irene Dill Stafford (1896–1960), with whom he had two daughters: Irene Wrightsman and Charlene Stafford Wrightsman (1927–1963) the latter of whom, like her father, would also marry twice, first to actor Helmut Dantine and second to newspaper columnist Igor Cassini.
+Wrightsman's second wife was the above-noted Jayne Kirkman Larkin (1919–2019).

 Wrightsman had homes in London and Palm Beach at which he frequently hosted John F. Kennedy.

 Wrightsman died at his home on Fifth Avenue in Manhattan on May 27, 1986.